 Did you know that the IRS allows for gifts up to $15,000 a year per spouse to be excluded from estate tax?

 Are you guilty of making any of these mistakes?
 You are not alone.
-We can help you avoid these and other costly estate planning errors.
-The lawyers at Perry, Bundy, Plyler and Long LLP have over 90 years of combined experience preparing estate plans for North Carolina families.
-Give us a call at 704-289-2519 to protect your family and your financial well-being.
+We can help you avoid these and other costly estate planning errors to protect your family and your financial well-being.
+The lawyers at Perry, Bundy, Plyler, and Long LLP have over 90 years of combined experience preparing estate plans for North Carolina families.